GDPR Compliance

 • Transparency and privacy notices

-Organisations must be clear and transparent about how personal data is going to be processed, by whom and why.
+Organisations must be clear and transparent about how personal data is processed, by whom and for what purpose.

 • Obtaining valid consent

-There are stricter rules for obtaining consent which means among other things, that pre-ticked boxes and inactivity will no longer suffice as consent.
+There are stricter rules for obtaining consent, which means that pre-ticked boxes and inactivity no longer constitute valid consent.

 • Lawful processing